 Most insurers don’t take the size of the claim into account.
 So, small value claims could end up costing a lot more in the long run if the insurer isn’t making a large contribution towards costs.

 The best way to make sure you‘re getting the best value for money is to review your policy regularly.
-Everyone’s situation is slightly different, so, before we make a recommendation, we’ll ask you questions about what level of cover is important to you.
+Everyone’s situation is slightly different, so, before we compare health insurance and make a recommendation, we’ll ask you questions about what level of cover is important to you.